 - the need to comply with particularly stringent, external regulatory constraints, such as the set of rules for the Solvency regime.

-Generali is a leading global asset manager with managed assets of around 500 billion euro, largely made up of fixed income bonds, with the remainder in shares, real estate investments and cash.
-Of the total portfolio, an average of 80% is dedicated to insurance asset management, while the remainder comprises investments on behalf of non-insurance customers (third party, institutional and retail) and unit-linked customers (see Life Insurance).
+Generali is a leading global asset manager with managed assets of around 575,3 billion euro (as at 31.12.2021), largely made up of fixed income bonds, with the remainder in shares, real estate investments and cash.
+Of the total portfolio, an average of 78% is dedicated to insurance asset management, while the remainder comprises investments on behalf of non-insurance customers (third party, institutional and retail) and unit-linked customers (see Life Insurance).

 For Generali, asset management is not only a cornerstone of the insurance business, but also a function that has a significant impact on the economy, enabling the group to actively influence areas such as environmental protection and respect for human rights and the social sphere.
 For several years, the group has partly based its investment strategies on criteria of environmental and social protection and of corporate governance, without sacrificing profitability.